Recycle BC: Recycling depots

 Recycle BC has contracts with private companies which operate recycling depots and are paid by the kilogram per material type.
-Most of these recycling depots also act as Return-It depots to collect bottles and cans with deposits.
 Most depots accept curbside recycling items; however, some only collect polystyrene foam, plastic bags and glass (in some communities).
 In June 2018, a pilot program began at 116 depots in the province to collect flexible plastics.
-Items accepted in this new program include cellophane, zipper storage bags, bubble wrap, chip bags. granola bar wrappers, net bags for produce, plastic shipping envelopes and woven rice bags.
-London Drugs stores in the province also act as Reycle BC depots.
+Items accepted in this new program include cellophane, zipper storage bags, bubble wrap, chip bags, granola bar wrappers, net bags for produce, plastic shipping envelopes and woven rice bags.
+London Drugs stores in the province also act as Recycle BC depots.